-Having a surface and visual representation that is attractive and catches the attention of the audience may be important but have a simulation that meets the needs of specific learning objectives.
+Having a surface and visual representation that is attractive and catches the attention of the audience is important.
+A simulation that meets the needs of specific learning objectives is equally as important.

 There are many types of learning objectives that are designed through simulations.
 The first is insight-learning objectives; those are designed to have to have trainees recognize a point, principle, or relationship.
 The second type of learning objective found in the varied simulations is task specific procedural knowledge.
 These learning objectives are used in and through simulations to learn the skilled routines for different performance tasks.
-These simulations should be used to simulate a surgery, crisis management scenario or trading.
-These task simulations are used in the “if that then what” scenarios that these people may encounter (Gary and Wood, 2009).
+These simulations should be used to simulate a surgery, crisis management scenario, or trading of items.
+These task simulations are used in the “if that, then what” scenarios that these people may encounter (Wood, Beckmann, & Birney, 2009).
 These types of simulations are used repeatedly so that they become automatic responses for the trainees.
-The downfall to these type of simulations are missing the gray area and possible other response that can be necessary to resolving a problem.
+The downfall to these type of simulations are that they are missing the gray area and other responses that can be necessary to resolving a problem.
 The third learning objective is the flexible expertise objective.
-In this type of learning objective the trainees are required to learn and encompass the body of knowledge required for managing the simulated tasks and transfer these knowledge into real world scenarios.
-The expertise knowledge-learning objective requires trainees to show flexibility to a larger broader scheme of things.
-The flexible simulations require multiple solutions to a complex problem that may arise in a leader’s day.
+In this type of learning objective the trainees are required to learn and to encompass the body of knowledge required for managing the simulated tasks, which helps the trainees transfer these knowledge into real world scenarios.
+The expertise knowledge-learning objective requires trainees to show flexibility to a broader scheme.
+The flexible simulations require multiple solutions to a complex problem that may arise throughout the day of a leader.
 The fourth type of learning objective used in training simulations is behavioral skills.
-During these simulation types, the flexible learning objectives are used with a knowledge base that includes behaviors from real world scenarios and happenings.
+During these simulation types, the flexible learning objectives are used with a knowledge base that includes behaviors from real world scenarios.
 The thinking behind the behavioral skill-learning objective is that leaders must use items they have been trained in as well as items that are built from behaviors.
-Putting these two things together effectively can lead to positive changes.
-The last type of learning objective is the metacognitive and deliberative processing objective.
-During this metacognitive and deliberative learning objective there is a high level of processes to supervise and control lower level processes (Gourgey, 1998).
-This metacognition process helps hypotheses, testing, and exploration (Burns and Vollmeyer, 2002).
+Putting these two aspects together effectively can lead to positive changes.
+The final type of learning objective is the metacognitive and deliberative processing objective.
+During this metacognitive and deliberative learning objective there is a high level of processes to supervise and to control lower level processes (Gourgey, 1998).
+This metacognition process helps hypotheses, testing, and exploration (Burns & Vollmeyer, 2002).

-When using simulations as a way to train leaders it can prevent gaps that have occurred through strategies that have taken place previously in leadership training.
-Supporters of using these simulations have stated that the use of simulations is closely aligned to the educational goals.
-These strategies of using simulations enhance complex decision-making process for leaders in the areas of teamwork, fostering higher level thinking, and reflection (Gary and Wood, 2011).
-These computer simulations create a virtual reality and challenges trainees to solve these problems in a complex and dynamic manner (Berends and Romme, 1999).
-These simulations have proven to stimulate participant’s hidden cognitive abilities through problem solving.
-These simulations have offered a high level of thinking and in turn have required a higher level or problem solving.
-The participants have the opportunity to go back and learn from the ways they have responded to simulations.
-Simulations have shown to collect more meaningful data on the knowledge they have gained and are able to apply later.
+When using simulations as a way to train leaders one can prevent gaps that have occurred through strategies that have taken place previously in leadership training.
+Supporters of using these simulations have stated that the use of simulations is closely aligned to the educational goals of the facilitator.
+These strategies of using simulations enhance complex decision-making processes for leaders in the areas of teamwork, fostering higher level thinking, and reflection (Gary and Wood, 2011).
+Computer simulations enhance the process by creating a virtual reality, which challenges trainees to solve problems in a complex and dynamic manner (Berends & Romme, 1999).
+Simulations have proven to stimulate participant’s hidden cognitive abilities through solving problems and have offered a high level of thinking.
+The participants also have an opportunity to return to the start of the simulation and learn from the new ways to respond to simulations.

-Simulations changing training dynamics for leaders
+Simulations Changing Training Dynamics for Leaders